schneider7/GitHooks/README.md

 Now set up an outgoing webhook request from GitHub:

-  Navigate to the page within the repo for creating new webhooks: `https://github.com/#YOUR_USERNAME/#YOUR_REPO/settings/hooks/`
+  Navigate to the page for setting up webhooks within your repo.

   Create a new webhook, select the option for the delivery to be in JSON form: `application/json`